npmitchell/dynamicAtlas/README.md

 - Download the data from the repository using the link(s) provided above, and unzip it.

 - Open MATLAB, and set the variable ‘atlasPath’  to the path where the unzipped data is located, as described in the Demo Script provided in GitHub repository: “demo_dynamicAtlas_functionality.m”.
+See Supplementary Information of the manuscript for a tutorial walkthrough that runs through this script on the demo dataset.

 ## Demo
 A demo script is provided on the GitHub repository as “demo_dynamicAtlas_functionality.m”, and also included as part of the Supplementary Information.
 This script is the basis of the walkthrough included in the Matlab tutorial, as part of the Supplementary Information.
 Demo run time on the demo dataset should be less than 1 hour on a standard computer.